-A power of attorney giving a third party (agent or guardian) the authority to assume parental responsibility of a minor child for a limited time is called a parental power of attorney or power of attorney for a minor child.
+A power of attorney giving a third party (agent or guardian) the authority to assume parental responsibility of a minor child for a limited time is called a power of attorney for a minor child.

 Missouri DMV Power of Attorney